psipred/DMPfold2/README.md

 If for some reason you need the CASP14 version of the developing DMPfold2, run `git checkout casp14` on this repository and find instructions in the readme file.
 This version used three approaches to generate models from constraints - CNS, XPLOR-NIH and a PyTorch-based molecular dynamics approach - but is less accurate, slower and harder to install than the current end-to-end approach.

+### Training

+We provide a script to train DMPfold2 [here](https://github.com/psipred/DMPfold2/tree/master/dmpfold/train.py).
+You will need to clone the repository, download and extract the [training data]() into the `dmpfold` directory (20 GB download, 55 GB extracted), and may wish to download the pre-trained [model weights]().
+The list of training/validation samples, clustered at 30% sequence identitity, is [here](https://github.com/psipred/DMPfold2/tree/master/dmpfold/train_clust.lst).
+A custom set of weights can be used to make predictions with the `dmpfold` command by passing the `-w` flag.

+Training an end-to-end protein structure prediction network is not easy.
+If you do want to try it, then it's highly recommended to start from a pre-trained model rather than training from scratch.
+Here are some other tips that might help:

+1. Try to use a large memory GPU.
+DMPfold2 was trained mostly using an RTX 8000 with 48 Gb RAM, however a 32 Gb RAM V100 can also be used if you don't backpropagate too many iterations.
+See comments.

+2. If you must start from scratch, then it's advisable to start with short crops (croplen=100) before increasing the crop size later.

+3. Restarting from a new set of random weights can also help if early training progresses poorly.

+4. Be patient.
+On a single GPU, starting from scratch, the model will take approx. one or two months to train - which is why there is a built-in checkpoint facility to allow warm restarts.